KeremOezmenHUB/mobygo-car-rental/README.md

 ---

 ## 3. Frontend Implementation
-**Design and Realization:**
+**Design and Realization (Pro-Code Approach):**
-The frontend is implemented using **Budibase**, a recommended low-code app design tool.
-The design focuses on a consistent identity, adequate user experience, responsive layout, and well-chosen typography.
+As discussed and confirmed with our lecturer during the first coaching session, we have opted for a more code-based (full-code) approach rather than using a low-code tool.
+The frontend is implemented using HTML, CSS, and JavaScript (integrated with our Spring Boot backend).
+This technical choice allows us to have deeper, fine-grained control over the DOM, a more seamless integration with our custom REST APIs, and the ability to build a highly responsive, custom UI from scratch.
+The design focuses on a consistent identity, adequate user experience, and well-chosen typography.

 **Key Views (Meeting the minimum 4 views requirement):**
-1.  **Public Car Catalog (List View):** Displays available vehicles and their home stations for public users.
+1.  **Public Car Catalog (List View):** A dynamic interface that fetches and displays available vehicles and their home stations for public users.
-2.  **Admin Fleet Dashboard (List View):** Allows admins to monitor all cars and their current statuses.
+2.  **Admin Fleet Dashboard (List View):** A secure control panel allowing admins to monitor all cars and their current statuses.
-3.  **Vehicle Management (Create/Edit View):** A form interface for admins to add new vehicles to the database or edit existing ones.
+3.  **Vehicle Management (Create/Edit View):** A form-based interface for admins to add new vehicles to the database or edit existing ones.
 4.  **User Booking History (List View):** A personalized view for authenticated users to see their past and active reservations.

 ---